Natural Remedies for Postpartum Depression

 Is nature’s remedy for depression.
 If we have limited access to the sun we can get seasonal disorders and become depressed.
 Try to get 20 minutes of sun a day.
 Use a hammock and rest in the warm sun, or a chaise lounge, and allow yourself this one-on-one time with the sun.
 Try taking 20 minutes to walk, so you then get some movement and sun and fresh air.

 Eating a diet rich in niacin has been shown to alleviate depression.
 A supplement can be used, but I believe food is the best source of all vitamins, but do what works best for you.

 “The best food sources of vitamin B3 are found in beets, brewer’s yeast, beef liver, beef kidney, fish, salmon, swordfish, tuna, sunflower seeds, and peanuts.
 Bread and cereals are usually fortified with niacin.
 In addition, foods that contain tryptophan, an amino acid the body coverts into niacin, include poultry, red meat, eggs, and dairy products”.1

 Essential oils can play a great roll in altering and improving mood.
-We know lavender can calm and relax and individual, and this can be helpful for an anxious and stressed mother.
-If a gentle uplifting is required Bergamot, Grapefruit, Lemon and Sweet Orange.
-Lemon and Sweet Orange are stronger upflifters and work great in a room spray.
+We know lavender can calm and relax an individual, and this can be helpful for an anxious and stressed mother.
+If a gentle uplifting is required Bergamot, Grapefruit, Lemon, and Sweet Orange.
+Lemon and Sweet Orange are stronger uplifters and work great in a room spray.
 If you want to feeler cleaner and unmuddled a room spray with Sweet Orange and Spearmint will do the job.
 It is also excellent to use mints and citrus oils together.
 They compliment each other and work to uplift and energize.
 Neroli is great for calming nervousness and anxiety.
 Chamomile can assist with depression that is a moody and irritable variety.

-In a four ounce spray bottle add 3 oz. water and
+In a four-ounce spray bottle add 3 oz. water and

 30 drops Grapefruit essential oil